brianglass/anastasis/files/pre-christmas.md

 <span style="font-size: 14.0pt; mso-bidi-font-size: 10.0pt">Glory to God in the highest, let us cry in joy with the Angels.
 The Saviour will be born.
 The Master, whom a Star shows to the Magi as they hasten to behold him in a manger, will come to make his dwelling.
 Let all creation bless the Lord, and highly exalt him to all the ages.<a href="#_ftn46" id="_ftnref46"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[46]</span></a></span>

-<span style="font-size: 14.0pt; mso-bidi-font-size: 10.0pt">Obedient to CaesarÂ’s law, Master, you were willingly enrolled among slaves,<a href="#_ftn47" id="_ftnref47"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[47]</span></a> that as God you might free humanity from the slavery of the evil one, O most merciful. therefore with joy we raise the song: Let all creation bless the Lord, and highly exalt him to all the ages.</span>
+<span style="font-size: 14.0pt; mso-bidi-font-size: 10.0pt">Obedient to Caesar’s law, Master, you were willingly enrolled among slaves,<a href="#_ftn47" id="_ftnref47"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[47]</span></a> that as God you might free humanity from the slavery of the evil one, O most merciful. therefore with joy we raise the song: Let all creation bless the Lord, and highly exalt him to all the ages.</span>

 **Theotokion**

 <span style="font-size:14.0pt;
-mso-bidi-font-size:12.0pt"><span style="mso-spacerun: yes"> </span>Â‘O Word without beginning, I carry you as a young babe, yet am wholly without knowledge of manÂ’, said the Virgin. Â‘I am at a loss to know whom I should name as your father on earth; therefore with all I raise the song to you: Let all creation bless the Lord, and highly exalt him to all the agesÂ’.</span>
+mso-bidi-font-size:12.0pt"><span style="mso-spacerun: yes"> </span>‘O Word without beginning, I carry you as a young babe, yet am wholly without knowledge of man’, said the Virgin.
+‘I am at a loss to know whom I should name as your father on earth; therefore with all I raise the song to you: Let all creation bless the Lord, and highly exalt him to all the ages’.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;color:red">Ode 9.
 Of the Forefeast.
 A strange and wonderful mystery.</span>